John Wiley & Sons (NYSE:WLY) Issues FY 2023 Earnings Guidance

-John Wiley & Sons (NYSE:WLY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+John Wiley & Sons (NYSE:WLY – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $3.70-$4.05 for the period, compared to the consensus EPS estimate of $3.85.
 The company issued revenue guidance of $2.13 billion-$2.17 billion, compared to the consensus revenue estimate of $2.14 billion.

-John Wiley & Sons (NYSE:WLY – Get Rating) last announced its earnings results on Wednesday, June 15th.
+John Wiley & Sons (NYSE:WLY – Get Rating) last released its quarterly earnings results on Wednesday, June 15th.
 The company reported $1.08 earnings per share for the quarter.
 John Wiley & Sons had a net margin of 5.60% and a return on equity of 18.61%.
-The business had revenue of $545.65 million during the quarter.
-On average, equities research analysts forecast that John Wiley & Sons will post 3.88 earnings per share for the current year.
+The company had revenue of $545.65 million for the quarter.
+On average, research analysts expect that John Wiley & Sons will post 3.88 EPS for the current year.

 John Wiley & Sons Increases Dividend

-A number of analysts recently weighed in on WLY shares.
-TheStreet downgraded John Wiley & Sons from a b rating to a c rating in a research note on Wednesday.
-CJS Securities raised John Wiley & Sons from a market perform rating to an outperform rating in a report on Thursday.
+A number of brokerages recently commented on WLY.
+CJS Securities raised John Wiley & Sons from a market perform rating to an outperform rating in a research report on Thursday, September 8th.
+TheStreet lowered John Wiley & Sons from a b rating to a c rating in a research report on Wednesday, September 7th.

-In other John Wiley & Sons news, EVP Danielle Mcmahan sold 3,200 shares of the company’s stock in a transaction on Friday, July 15th.
+In other John Wiley & Sons news, EVP Danielle Mcmahan sold 3,200 shares of the firm’s stock in a transaction on Friday, July 15th.
 The stock was sold at an average price of $45.94, for a total value of $147,008.00.
-Following the sale, the executive vice president now owns 3,199 shares of the company’s stock, valued at $146,962.06.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.62% of the stock is currently owned by corporate insiders.
+Following the completion of the sale, the executive vice president now directly owns 3,199 shares of the company’s stock, valued at $146,962.06.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 0.62% of the company’s stock.

 John Wiley & Sons, Inc operates as a research and education company worldwide.
 The company operates through three segments: Research Publishing & Platforms, Academic & Professional Learning, and Education Services.
 The Research Publishing & Platforms segment offers scientific, technical, medical, and scholarly journals, as well as related content and services to learned societies, individual researchers, other professionals, and academic, corporate, and government libraries.